 Photo by Nikolay Murenets

-Cape Horn is sometimes called the Mount Everest of sailing.
-Mount Everest was first climbed on 29th May, 1953.
-We believe that, since that date, fewer people have qualified for full membership of the IACH than have climbed to the summit of Mount Everest.
+Cape Horn is often called the Mount Everest of sailing.
+We believe that, since 29th May, 1953, when Mount Everest was first climbed, fewer people have qualified for full membership of the International Association of Cape Horners (IACH) than have climbed to the summit of that revered mountain.

 Membership of the IACH is open to sailors who have rounded Cape Horn under sail.
 The rounding of the Horn will have been part of a long non-stop ocean voyage without the use of an engine.
 More detailed information is available on the Membership pages of this site.

 After nearly a year at sea, 81 year old Queenslander Bill Hatfield is tonight the oldest person to sail solo, non-stop and unassisted around the world.

 Captain Adrian Small, HMS Warrior, 22nd November, 2015